SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 This rule removes the front splitter setting from the set of available settings in *Assetto Corsa Competizione* for the "McLaren 720s GT3" upon initialization of the rule set, since this car does not have an adjustable front splitter.

-Car specific rules are either located in the *Resources\Advisor\Rules\Cars* folder in the program directory or in the *Simulator Controller\Advisor\Rules\Cars* folder which is located in your user *Documents* folder.
+Car specific rules are either located in the *Resources\Garage\Rules\Cars* folder in the program directory or in the *Simulator Controller\Garage\Rules\Cars* folder which is located in your user *Documents* folder.
 These files must implement the following naming scheme:

 	[Simulator].[Car].rules

 with [Simulator] and [Car] substituted by the specific names.

-These rules are loaded and activated, when you select a specific car in "Setup Advisor".
+These rules are loaded and activated, when you select a specific car in "Setup Workbench".
 In most cases, the car specific rules will alter the set of available car settings, but it is also possible to modify, add or remove rules for the problem analysis as described above.

 Here is a much longer example for the "Porsche 992 GT3 Cup" which follows a very minimalistic approach, when it comes to car setup capabilities: